Danieltri30/Artificial-Neural-Network/README.md

-This github contains the full contents of the CAP5771 Final Project.
+This repo contains the full contents of the CAP5771 Final Project.

-There is a .ipynb file (jupyter notebook) that we recommend using, since it will have pre-executed results in it and the neural networks take a while to run.
+There is a .ipynb file (jupyter notebook) that we recommend using, since it will have pre-executed results in it.
 Some of the neural network tests take quite a while to run, sometimes 17-22 seconds per epoch for 50 epochs, which is 14.2-18.3.
 (it is important to note that this is hardware dependent, since my partner's computer took about 45s per epoch, which means waiting somewhere over half an hour)
 The rest of the script takes approximately a two to three minutes to run (including the first neural network we trained), but of course all of this depends on hardware you posses.